eclipsesource/theia-cloud-website/content/documentation/try/gke/content.md

 We expect users to have basic experience with GKE: <https://cloud.google.com/kubernetes-engine>.
 You may want to check their guides as a new user first: <https://cloud.google.com/kubernetes-engine/docs/deploy-app-cluster>

-Please note that using our configurations may cause you cost depending ob whether the free credit provided for new GKE users was used up already.
+Please note that using our configurations may cause you cost depending on whether the free credit provided for new GKE users was used up already.

 Our terraform modules expect you to have the Google Cloud SDK installed and set up: <https://cloud.google.com/sdk>